ValeriKozarev/ValeriKozarev/README.md

 ### Hi there 👋

-My name is [Valeri Kozarev](https://valerikozarev.github.io/), and I am a software developer at Epic in Madison, Wisconsin.
+My name is [Valeri Kozarev](https://valerikozarev.github.io/), and I am, among other things, a software developer.
 Check out my profile to see some cool personal projects that I've done over the years!
 Unfortunately, I tend to delete most repos after I'm done with them so browse while you can!

-- 🔭 I’m currently working on re-building my website with Vue
+- 🔭 I’m currently working on getting up to speed with Ruby on Rails
 - 📫 How to reach me: [Twitter](https://twitter.com/ValKozarev), [Linkedin](https://www.linkedin.com/in/valeri-kozarev/)
 - :adult: Pronouns: he/him/his